PEO vs EOR: key differences and how to choose

 These pros are described below.

-• Access to Global Talent: Access to Global Talent means EORs allow businesses to hire employees from anywhere in the world without establishing local entities in those countries.
-This allows businesses to hire skilled professionals from various markets.
+- Access to Global Talent: EORs allow businesses to hire employees from anywhere in the world without establishing local entities, opening up skilled professionals from any market.

-• Mitigation of Legal Risks: Mitigation of legal risks refers to the local employment laws compliance ensured by EORs which minimizes the risks of tax penalties, contract terminations, and misclassification of employees.
+- Mitigation of Legal Risks: EORs handle local employment law compliance, which reduces the risk of tax penalties, contract terminations, and employee misclassification.

-• Cost-Efficiency: Cost-efficiency means that EORs remove the need to set up expensive legal entities, making international expansion more affordable for businesses of all sizes.
+- Cost-Efficiency: EORs remove the need to set up expensive legal entities, making international expansion more affordable for businesses of all sizes.

-• Company Flexibility: Company Flexibility means that EORs allow businesses to scale their workforce up or down quickly, depending on market demands without being restricted by local laws.
+- Company Flexibility: EORs let businesses scale their workforce up or down quickly, without being restricted by local employment laws.

 What are the cons of using an EOR?